vub-hpc/cesm-config/README.md

 ### Modifying machine files

-We provide XML files with the configuration settings for Hydra (VSC Tier-2 HPC) and Breniac (VSC Tier-1 HPC).
-These files are located in `machines/` and cover *machines*, *compilers* and *batch* configurations.
-The settings for Hydra and Breniac can be easily added to the default machine files in CIME with the tool `update-cesm-machines`.
-For instance, the three aforementioned config files can be updated with the additional settings from [cesm-config/machines](machines) with the command
+We provide XML files with the configuration settings for Hydra (VSC Tier-2 HPC), Breniac (VSC Tier-1 HPC) and Hortense (VSC Tier-1 HPC).
+These files are located in [cesm-config/machines](machines) and cover the configuration files for *machines*, *compilers* and the *batch* system.
+The settings for supported VSC clusters can be easily added to the default machine files in CIME with the tool `update-cesm-machines`.
+For instance, the three aforementioned config files can be updated with the additional settings from [cesm-config](machines) with the command

 ```
 update-cesm-machines /path/to/cesm-x.y.z/cime/config/cesm/machines/ /path/to/cesm-config/machines/
 ```

-All three machine files (*machines*, *compilers* and *batch*) have to be updated to get a working installation of CESM/CIME in the VSC clusters.
+All three machine files (*machines*, *compilers* and *batch*) have to be updated to get a working installation of CESM in the VSC clusters.

 ### Hydra